borkdude/blog/posts/new-clojure-project-quickstart.md

-Clojure beginners sometimes struggle with setting up a new Clojure `deps.edn` compared to setting up a [lein](https://leiningen.org/) project.
+Clojure beginners sometimes struggle with setting up a new Clojure `deps.edn` project compared to setting up a [lein](https://leiningen.org/) project.
 This is one of the reasons I've built [neil](https://github.com/babashka/neil).
 But not only for beginners, I've been using `neil` myself a ton too, to add common features to existing `deps.edn` projects.
 You may think that `neil` is a pun on `lein`.
 Of course it is.
 But the name is also an hommage to [Neil Peart](https://en.wikipedia.org/wiki/Neil_Peart), one of the greatest progressive rock drummers to have ever lived.

 The intent of this post is to give you a starting point from where you can figure out things further.
 This post isn't going to explain any details of how `deps.edn` and related tooling works.
-For that I'm going to refer you to here:
+For that I'm going to refer you to [here](https://clojure.org/guides/deps_and_cli).
-[here](https://clojure.org/guides/deps_and_cli).

 Let's install `neil` which is available for